What Is Allegory?

 An allegory is a narrative that uses characters and plot to illustrate an abstract principle, often a moral or political one.
 Take the “Allegory of the Cave,” for instance.
 The Greek philosopher Plato demonstrates how a lack of education limits people’s understanding of reality by depicting men imprisoned inside a cave, only able to see shadows from the outside projects on an inner wall.
 Because they are cut off from the outside, they have a limited view of the world.

 Many fairy tales, fables, poems, essays, and stories use allegory to drive home their author’s message.
-You can also find the device in television programs, especially cartoons and shows for children.
+You can also find allegory examples in television programs, especially cartoons and shows for children.

 How Do You Identify Allegory in Writing?

 Allegory functions much in the same way that symbolism does: something literal and concrete stands for something an abstract idea.
 But while a symbol is an object, place, or person, an allegory is a narrative that uses characters and plot to drive the message home.

 Other elements of allegory in a work are flat and dimensionless characters, general or timeless settings, and the use of animals to represent human traits.

 Allegory Examples 1.
 George Orwell’s novel, Animal Farm, is an allegory about the problems arising out of Russian communism.
 The narrative uses animals represent human characteristics.